 An independent review of the regulation of legal services was announced in April 2017.
 Its purpose was to make independent recommendations to reform and modernise the framework for the regulation of legal services and complaints handling.
 Esther Roberton led the review and published her report ‘Fit for the Future - Report of the Independent Review of Legal Services Regulation in Scotland on 23 October 2018.

-The report makes 40 recommendations, some of which reflect those we made to the Scottish Government and in response to the review's call for evidence in early 2018, such as restricting use of the term 'lawyer', regulation at entity level and the need for flexible, proportionate regulation.
+The report made 40 recommendations, some of which reflect those we made to the Scottish Government and in response to the review's call for evidence in early 2018, such as restricting use of the term 'lawyer', regulation at entity level and the need for flexible, proportionate regulation.
 While we support several of the report's recommendations, we are strongly opposed to the principal recommendation for a new, single regulatory body.
 You can read more in our news release commenting on the report.

 Scottish Government consultation